Commentators frequently misinterpret the Parable of the Pearl of Great Price. The merchant represents Jesus Christ, giving His all for the church.

 While the Parable of the Hidden Treasure is similar to the Parable of the Pearl of Great Price, their meanings are different.
-Martin Collins dissects the symbols to reveal the high value God places on His people.
+The symbols reveal the high value God places on His people.

 Matthew 13 contains more parables than any other chapter in the Gospels.
 What many fail to realize is that they are related in theme and organized to teach Christians specific lessons.
-Martin Collins explains that they provide a prophetic summary of the development of the church.
+Martin Collins explains that they provide a prophetic summary of the de. . .

 Martin Collins, reflecting that precious stones are highlighted in Scripture 26 times, focuses on the stones in the New Jerusalem referenced in Revelation 21:9ff The 12 precious stones radiate pure light.
 When precious stones are the recipients of polarize. . .

 John Ritenbaugh, finding a commonality in three scriptures describing our calling and sanctification, answers the questions: "Who are we?" and "How do we fit?"
 God has demonstrated that He loves us in a different way than He does our ne. . .

 Jesus is transforming His Bride into something beautiful, mirroring His godly character.
 He is preparing us to carry out our responsibilities.